 What is the Hawkesbury Local Planning Panel?

-The Hawkesbury Local Planning Panel (HLPP), is a group of experts and local community members who will assess certain Development Applications (DAs) and Local Environmental Planning Proposals (LEPs) submitted to Council.
+The Hawkesbury Local Planning Panel (HLPP) is a group of experts and local community members who will determine certain Development Applications (DAs) and provide advice on Local Environmental Planning Proposals (LEPs) submitted to Council.

-From 1 March 2018, it is mandatory for all local councils in the Sydney area, including Hawkesbury City Council, to have in place an HLPP to determine applications with a high level of public interest, sensitivity, strategic importance, or risk of corruption.
+From 1 March 2018, it is mandatory for all local councils in the Sydney area, including Hawkesbury City Council, to have in place a Local Planning Panel to determine development applications with a high level of public interest, sensitivity, strategic importance, or risk of corruption.
 Prior to March 2018, these types of applications may have been determined by Councillors at Ordinary Council Meetings.
-These applications will now be determined at public IHAP meetings, which will be separate from Ordinary Council Meetings.
+These applications will now be determined at public HLPP meetings, which will be separate from Ordinary Council Meetings.

 The criteria for which types of applications must be determined by an HLPP has been set by the NSW Minister for Planning, and more information on this criteria is available under the links below.